tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Updating Traffic Keys and IVs {#updating-traffic-keys}

-Once the handshake is complete, it is possible for either side to update its sending traffic keys using the KeyUpdate handshake message
+Once the handshake is complete, it is possible for either side to update its sending traffic keys, as explained in
-{{key-update}}.
+{{key-update}} for TLS 1.3 and in {{dtls-epoch}} for DTLS 1.3.
 The next generation of traffic keys is computed by generating traffic_secret_N+1 from traffic_secret_N as described in this section then re-deriving the traffic keys as described in
 {{traffic-key-calculation}}.